 For official scores, TOEFL scores should be sent via ETS to institution code B875 (no department code needed).
 IELTS scores should be submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 No institution code or department code is needed.
 Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system.

-The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree from an institution in which English is the primary language of instruction.
+The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
 The TOEFL/IELTS requirement will automatically be waived for an applicant who submits evidence of these circumstances.

 - Letters of Recommendation